 Entrance Requirements: Children will be permitted to enter Kindergarten following policies upheld by the State of Illinois and the Diocese of Belleville.
-The child must be five years old by September 1st.
+The child must be five years old by September 1.
 All Kindergarteners will be screened for readiness.
 All students entering Kindergarten must have physicals with proof of immunizations, dental exam and vision exam.
 Students entering 6th grade must have physicals with proof of immunizations and dental exam.
 Students entering 2nd grade must have a dental exam.

-Probationary Statement: Any new students (other than those entering kindergarten) that register to attend Our Lady of Mt.
-Carmel School are considered probationary until such time as records are received from the transferring school and a "sufficient period of time" has passed to guarantee that any special needs of the child can be met by existing Our Lady of Mt.
+Probationary Statement: Any new students that register to attend Our Lady of Mt.
+Carmel School are considered probationary until such time as records are received and a "sufficient period of time" has passed to guarantee that any special needs of the child can be met by existing Our Lady of Mt.
 Carmel curriculum and resources.

-"Sufficient time" is to be judged by the principal and teachers involved, on a case-by- case basis, preferably not to exceed six weeks.
+"Sufficient time" is to be judged by the principal and teachers involved, on a case-by- case basis, preferably not to exceed nine weeks.
 Each student and parent will confer with the principal and teachers after this time to ensure that the student is able to meet success in his/her new environment.